 History of Billboards

-Outdoor advertising in Egypt
+Outdoor Advertising in Ancient Egypt

 Fast-Forward to Europe in the 1440s